by Buffy Ellen

 Always use certified organic, local and fairly traded ingredients wherever possible

 *For a wheat free option, replace this with 2/3 c buckwheat flour, 2/3 c brown rice flour, 1/2 c oat flour and 3 tbsp cornflour.
 You can also just use straight buckwheat flour (if you only want to pull out one flour container!), but I definitely prefer the taste and texture of the mixed flour blend.
 To make your own buckwheat flour, simply blend buckwheat in a food processor until fine.
+For a fully gluten free option, swap out the oats for an extra 2 tbsp buckwheat and 2 tbsp brown rice.

 **Dried and activated if you have them already made up, otherwise just use raw.